 - Shares of beneficial interest issued by a joint powers authority organized pursuant to Section 6509.7 of the California Government Code that invests in the securities and obligations authorized in subdivisions (a) to (r), inclusive.
 Each share shall represent an equal proportional interest in the underlying pool of securities owned by the joint powers authority.
 To be eligible under this section, the joint powers authority issuing the shares shall have retained an investment adviser that meets all of the following criteria.
 The adviser is registered or exempt from registration with the Securities and Exchange Commission.
 The adviser has not less than five years of experience investing in the securities and obligations authorized in subdivisions (a) to (q), inclusive.
 The adviser has assets under management in excess of five hundred million dollars. - Insured or collateralized time deposits or savings accounts secured in accordance with the provisions of Sections 53651 and 53652 of the California Government Code.
 If the collateral is government securities, 110% of market value to the face amount and accrued interest of the deposit is required.
 If secured by first mortgages and first deeds of trust, the market value must be 150% of the face amount and accrued interest of the deposit.
 The collateral must be held by a third party. - Mortgage pass-through securities, collateralized mortgage obligations, mortgage-backed or other pay-through bonds, equipment lease-backed certificates, consumer receivable passthrough certificates, or consumer receivable-backed bonds.
-Securities in this category must be rated in the second highest rating category or better by a NRSRO and have a maximum remaining maturity of five years or less.
-No more than 20% of surplus funds may be invested in these securities. - United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
+For securities eligible for investment not issued or guaranteed by the United States Treasury, federal agencies and government-sponsored enterprises, the following limitation apply: securities must be rated in a rating category of "AA" or its equivalent or better by a NRSRO; securities must have a maximum remaining maturity of five years or less; no more than 20% of surplus funds may be invested in these securities. - United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
 Securities in this category must be rated in the second highest rating category or better by a NRSRO.
 No more than 30% of surplus funds may be invested in these securities.